 Don't really care for Arizona especially Phoenix area and Maricopa County that I basically loathe.
 Was living in Fullerton (Orange County) when the economy there fell apart in the early 90's.
 After living in Anaheim/Fullerton for 25 years made the mistake of moving to AZ for job hunting.
 Plan is to get out of here when I retire in 2015.
 Will be going back to California, hopefully somewere in the central coast area around San Luis Obispo.
 Have always liked that area, but a bit expensive so may have to expand the horizons some.
 Almost went to school at Cal Poly there, but went to Michigan State University right after high school for a couple of semesters.
 Didn't work out and made the move to SoCal and went to Cypress College and then got my BA from Cal State Fullerton.
 But I digress as I often do; have decided that Bakersfield, or somewhere in the central valley, is better then Phoenix; it resembles somewhat were I grew up in Oklahoma, but still fairly close to LA and the coast.
 Portland, OR is also on the list since what little time I've spend there I really like the place.
 If that doesn't work out, then Prescott or Flagstaff as last ditch alternatives.
 5-30-2014 Just signed the first paperwork for a house in Tulare.
 Still a bit over a year before retirement, but getting things moving.
 Its a rental at the present with the people in there through April 2015.
 Good they can help pay the mortgage until I'm can move.
 1-10-2015 Wow coming up really fast now it seems after dragging for a couple of years.
 Need to start doing some downsizing, etc. Sort of scary, but exciting.
 Already planning the big, back yard for a garden and some other touch ups.
 And its got a large separate garage at the back of the lot so thinking workshop/studio finally.
+Getting closer, have set Oct 1 as retirement date.

 Not what a lot of people would consider family orientated.
 I get along with most of mine ok, but not to close to any.
 But have been basically on my own and out of the house since I was 17.
 Except for the first year of college in the dorm and a year in the army were I had no choice was never much for roommates.